neutrinojs/neutrino/docs/migration-guide.md

 - **BREAKING CHANGE** With the necessity of external CLIs means the removal of most of the Neutrino CLI's commands [#852](https://github.com/neutrinojs/neutrino/pull/852):
     - `neutrino build` can typically be replaced with `webpack --mode production`.
     - `neutrino start` can typically be replaced with `webpack-dev-server --mode development`.
-  - `neutrino test` can typically be replaced with the CLI of your test runner, e.g. `jest` or `karma`.
+    - `neutrino test` can typically be replaced with the CLI of your test runner, e.g. `jest`, `karma start --single-run`, or `mocha --require mocha.config.js --recursive`.
     - `neutrino lint` can typically be replaced with `eslint --cache --ext mjs,vue,jsx,js src`.
     - `neutrino --inspect` command still exists to get information about the configuration that Neutrino will use.
+- **BREAKING CHANGE** With the removal of the Neutrino CLI and its `--use` flag, the `.neutrinorc.js` file for setting middleware is now mandatory within a project.
+- **BREAKING CHANGE** With the removal of the Neutrino CLI, many of the Neutrino API methods and functionality were no longer needed.
+This includes removal of `neutrino.options.command.` See the updated Neutrino API docs for updated information.
 - **BREAKING CHANGE** The `@neutrinojs/fork` middleware has been removed [#852](https://github.com/neutrinojs/neutrino/pull/852).
 Either call webpack with separate configuration files calling out to Neutrino, or export multiple configurations from your `webpack.config.js` file: